Online Group Therapy

 While group therapy can be beneficial, it may not be the best option for everyone.
 Some people and some mental health conditions may be better suited to individual counseling sessions with licensed mental health professionals.

-What are the advantages of group therapy?
+What are the advantages of online group therapy?

 Below are several potential advantages of attending group therapy.

-You can learn you are not alone
+Learn you are not alone

 When experiencing mental health challenges, it can be easy to feel that you are alone in your struggles.
 When you attend group sessions, you’ll generally be with others who can usually understand what you are experiencing.
 Because you are all individuals, your stories aren't necessarily going to be the same.